dminta/xmr-stak-cpu/README.md

+NOTE: This forked repository contains a VS2015 solution and Win32 build of libmicrohttpd library required to build xmr-stak-cpu on Windows. xmr-stak-cpu project is retired - you should upgrade to [xmr-stak](https://github.com/fireice-uk/xmr-stak).

+===

 # XMR-Stak-CPU - Monero mining software

 XMR-Stak is a universal Stratum pool miner.
 This is the CPU-mining version; there is also an [AMD GPU version](https://github.com/fireice-uk/xmr-stak-amd) and an [NVIDA GPU version](https://github.com/fireice-uk/xmr-stak-nvidia)